bachuetech/bt_ai_ui/README.md

 ## Version History
 *   0.1.0
     * Initial Release
 *   0.1.1
     * Decouple the AI server from the main.
 Update dependencies and adjust code.
+*   0.2.0
+    * Rearchitech move to use github dependencies

 ## License
 GPL-3.0-only